Rebekah: Klaus may be a miserable excuse for a sibling but there is none more diabolical.

 Ascended Extra: All the Originals vampires became increasingly more important in the story, but Elijah is a particularly extreme example.
 Julie Plec admits that Daniel Gillies performance and the pull of Elijah's character inspired the writers to make the Originals un-killable to keep him around.
 And he was originally just a "foot soldier" before being made into Klaus's brother.

-Badass: He's second only to Klaus on the vampire totem pole, vastly above and beyond the likes of Stefan and Damon.
+Badass: He's Klaus's equal on the vampire totem pole, vastly above and beyond the likes of Stefan and Damon.

 Honor Before Reason: Elijah is a highly noble, honourable person.
 Elijah seems to value the concept of honour, and expects it from anyone else who gives him their word.
 Part of the reason why he broke his oath with the New Orleans witches is because they weren't honest about their true intentions towards Klaus or Hayley.